bmi203-2023/minimal-viable-package/README.md

 * [pytest: helps you write better programs](https://docs.pytest.org/en/7.2.x/)

 ## GitHub Actions
-Now that all of our configuration and recipe files have been made, we can begin to automate the
+Now that all of our configuration and recipe files have been made, we can begin to automate our build and testing.

 ## Package Managers, Distributions, & Containers
 * [Miniconda](https://docs.conda.io/en/latest/miniconda.html)